Insider Threat Checklist

 Before we look at the different types of insider threats, let’s first see the motivation behind these types of malicious activities.

-Here are the main goals or categories of insider threats:
+Here are the main types of insider threats:

-Now that you know the motivation for compromising internal company systems, here are the different insider groups who knowingly or unknowingly partake in the aforementioned activities:
+Now that you know the motivation for compromising internal company systems, here are the different types of insider threats who knowingly or unknowingly partake in the aforementioned activities:

 When malicious insiders get outside support, they could easily become inside agents.
 The latter is a more advanced insider threat actor working under the instructions of an external group or entity.
 Employees can also become insider agents by being coerced through blackmail and bribery, or be tricked via social engineering schemes.

-When it comes to protecting your company from insider threats, a rule of thumb is to educate your employees and business partners on cybersecurity.
+When it comes to protecting your company from each of the different types of insider threats, a rule of thumb is to educate your employees and business partners on cybersecurity.
 You also want to thoroughly vet who you are going to partner with based on the maturity of their cybersecurity model.

 Investing in the right cybersecurity tools and technologies will also help your company stay ahead with information security controls and countermeasures against internal data breaches.
 That said, keeping your business, data, and employees safe begins with awareness and taking proactive action against all the possible insider threats.